openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 ## Supported Things

-This binding supports only one thing: The Kodi player
+This binding supports only one thing: The Kodi player.
+All kodi devices are registered as an audio sink in the framework.

 ## Discovery